verdi327/parallel_test_tutorial/README.md

 * `Start` will start the tunnel in its own process so you don't need to open a second tab on the command line
 * `End` will find the process's pid and kill it (SIGTERM)

-Now we can wrap this functionality into their own `rake` tasks.
+Now we can wrap each of these methods into its own `rake` task.
 Add the following to your `sauce.rake` file.

 ```
   desc "Installs (overwriting) the necessary Sauce Connect Library"